 Becoming a PSW in Ontario greatly benefits both you and your community.
-As a PSW, you’ll have the advantage of…
+As a personal support worker, you’ll have the advantage of the following:

 Because of this demand, PSW positions in Canada are expected to exceed 33,000 openings before 2028, with both part-time and full-time employment opportunities anticipated to be available.
-This also means PSWs have the benefit of increased job security, as their knowledge and expertise will continue to be an essential part of every community.
+This also means personal support workers benefit from increased job security, as their knowledge and expertise will continue to be an essential part of every community.

 Opportunity for Growth

-PSW certificate graduates have the opportunity to take other courses, upgrading their certifications to a Registered Practical Nurse (RPN) certification in as little as one year.
-Eventually, a PSW can use their educational background to work towards becoming a Registered Nurse (RN) diploma.
-This opportunity to progress makes a PSW program the perfect foundation for any aspiring healthcare worker.
+PSW certificate graduates can take other courses, upgrading their certifications to a Registered Practical Nurse (RPN) in as little as one year.
+Eventually, a PSW can use their educational background to work toward becoming a Registered Nurse (RN).
+This opportunity to progress makes a personal support worker program the perfect foundation for aspiring healthcare workers.

-Becoming a PSW also gives you the opportunity to work in a number of different settings.
-Our blog post, PSW Career Opportunities to Consider, will walk you through some of the avenues that open up for those with a PSW certification.
+Becoming a personal support worker also allows you to work in a number of different settings.
+Our blog post, PSW Career Opportunities to Consider, will walk you through some avenues for those with a PSW certificate.

 Opportunity to Change Lives